pulumi/examples/aws-go-s3-folder/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Static Website Hosted on AWS S3 in Go
+# Host a Static Website on Amazon S3

 A static website that uses [S3's website support](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
 For a detailed walkthrough of this example, see the tutorial [Static Website on AWS S3](https://www.pulumi.com/docs/reference/tutorials/aws/tutorial-s3-website/).